LiskHQ/lisk-docs/docs/lisk-tools/utilities.md

 Safe brings digital ownership of accounts to everyone by building universal and open contract standards for the custody of digital assets, data, and identity.

 Gelato deployed a small example [react app](https://gelato-raas-aa.web.app/) with a safe-web3auth integration.
-The code for this integration can be found [here](https://github.com/gelatodigital/gelato-raas-aa-ui).
+The code for this integration can be found on the [gelato-raas-aa-ui](https://github.com/gelatodigital/gelato-raas-aa-ui) repository.

 ### 1Balance

 [1Balance](https://docs.gelato.network/web3-services/1balance) is a unified multi-chain payments system.
 1Balance makes it easy for you to pay all of your costs across all the networks that you are using from one single easy-to-manage balance.

-In [this repo](https://github.com/gelatodigital/gelato-raas-aa) you can find a demo implementation for sponsoring the fees with 1Balance or paying the fees with Safe balance.
+In the [gelato-raas-aa](https://github.com/gelatodigital/gelato-raas-aa) repository, you can find a demo implementation for sponsoring the fees with 1Balance or paying the fees with Safe balance.

 ## Relay Service